-In order to write a professional novel, you must know the conventions and obligatory scenes of your chosen genre.
-(I’ll detail those of the thriller genre down the road when I dive into creating The Story Grid for The Silence of the Lambs) If you don’t know the conventions and obligatory scenes for your chosen genre/s, learn them.
+In order to write a professional novel, you must know the conventions and obligatory moments of your chosen genre.
+If you don’t know the conventions and obligatory moments for your chosen genre/s, learn them.

 How do you do that?

-Once you know the requirements of your genre, how do you go about writing its obligatory scenes?
+Once you know the requirements of your genre, how do you go about writing its obligatory moments?

-Obligatory scenes are the most difficult ones for a writer to crack—the discovery of the dead body scene, the hero at the mercy of the villain scene, the first kiss scene, the attack of the monster scene, etc. The reason is that these scenes are easy to devolve into cliché.
+Obligatory moments are the most difficult ones for a writer to crack—the discovery of the dead body moment, the hero at the mercy of the villain moment, the first kiss moment, the attack of the monster moment, etc. The reason is that these moments are easy to devolve into cliché.
 They’ve been done to death and to come up with something fresh, surprising, and without a Deus ex machina is an extremely difficult task.
-[A Deus ex machina is when someone or something appears solely to rescue a protagonist in peril or solve a prickly story problem.
-It derives from Ancient Greek theatre when playwrights were allowed to end their shows with actors playing Gods settling all loose plot ends]

 Whether their book is an homage or “above genre” matters little.

 If their global inciting incident is one associated with a particular genre and they don’t innovatively pay it off in the way that the genre demands, the book won’t work.
 People won’t buy it.
 And those that make the mistake of buying it will tell all of their friends not to make the same mistake they did.